BEng Mechanical Engineering / Overview

 - Pioneering innovation since 1824, Manchester was the first English university to offer an engineering degree

-- We offer a vibrant learning environment with extensive engineering industry links maintained by the Department's Industrial Advisory Board and collaborative research
+- You will experience a vibrant learning environment with engineering industry links maintained by the Department's Industrial Advisory Board

-- Excellent resources for information, computation, workshop and experimental laboratory facilities, including laser laboratories and wind tunnels
+- You will study using excellent resources for information, computation, workshop and experimental laboratory facilities, including laser laboratories and wind tunnels

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).